wlonk/arcadia/rules/index.md

 cliffhanger), you can recover all stresses.
 In the middle of a session, another character can call a scene dedicated to helping you, and clear a stress of yours.

+### Gossip

+At the end of each scene, any participant (player or GM) may call for a gossip session.
+You will want to do this to refresh your tokens, but also to evaluate what has just recently happened.
+Go around the table, and each player reads off their three social role bullet points.
+For each point that the table agrees they did, they get one role token.
+The player in the spotlight _cannot_ voice their opinion or suggest what they did that they think earns them a point unless everyone else at the table draws a blank and cannot decide one way or another.
+Everyone else, however, absolutely should discuss the spotlight character's behavior in as animated a fashion as they like!

+Remember, if a character has a ruined reputation, they do not gain any social tokens for the associated actions.

 ## Sessions